gbemike/tweet_audit/README.md

 ## Usage

-Download your tweets data and place `tweet.js` inside `data/raw/tweets `.
+Create a directory within the project called `data/raw/tweets ` then download your tweets from X , with your downloaded data take the file called `tweets.js` and place it within the `data/raw/tweets` directory.

 ### Run Full Pipeline (Parallel)